John Hutchinson (association footballer): Coaching career

 From 2015 to 2016, Hutchinson served as assistant coach at the Mariners, before parting ways in August 2016.
 On 1 March 2017, Hutchinson was appointed assistant coach for Seattle Sounders FC 2, the reserve team of Major League Soccer's Seattle Sounders FC.
 He became head coach of the team on 30 January 2018 to replace Ezra Hendrickson.
 On 23 January 2019, the Sounders announced that Hutchinson would be departing the club to return to coach in Australia.
 On the same day, he was announced as the assistant manager of Western United.

 Hutchinson was appointed head coach and technical director of El Paso Locomotive FC on 9 December 2021.
 On 15 November 2022, Hutchinson left El Paso to return home to Australia.

 He spent the 2023 season as assistant at Yokohama FC, and joined Harry Kewell's staff as head coach of Yokohama F. Marinos for 2024.
 Hutchinson became interim head coach on 15 July 2024 after Kewell's contract was released by the club.
 John was appointed as manager of Júbilo Iwata on 14 December 2024.

+Hutchinson re-joined his former club, the Central Coast Mariners, as head coach ahead of the 2026-27 season.